 Project SEARCH/Indiana originated at Cincinnati Children’s Hospital Medical Center in Cincinnati, Ohio.
 For additional information about the Project SEARCH national database, visit their website at www.projectsearch.us.

 In our community, it is a collaborative effort with the following agencies:

 - State of Indiana, Family and Social Services Administration – Office of Vocational Rehabilitation Services

 - Easterseals Crossroads

 - Metropolitan School District of Lawrence Township

 - Metropolitan School District of Warren Township

-Interns will complete three rotations within the hospitals in areas where their skills and abilities will be utilized to increase employability.
-Each rotation will last 11 weeks.
-Prior to a rotation, interns will participate in interviews with the department managers and/or clinical directors to provide real life interviewing experience.
+Interns will complete three rotations within the hospitals in areas where their skills and abilities will be used to increase employability.
+Each rotation lasts 11 weeks.
+Prior to a rotation, interns participate in interviews with the department managers and/or clinical directors to provide real-life interviewing experience.